STScI-MIRI/ImagingFluxCal/README.rst

    to create similar fit coefficient data files for the Coronagraphic filters based on interpolating the Imager results based on filter pivot wavelength.

+7. Compute the model flux densities in all the filters: `model_fluxes.py --grieke`

-7. Compute the calibration factors: `calc_calfactors.py`
+8. Compute the calibration factors: `calc_calfactors.py`
    Uses the results of 4, 5, and 6 to calculate the calibration factors for all observed absflux stars for one filter for all three types (if present).
    Produces a table giving the calibration factors for each observation.